Arizona Cardinals vs. Detroit Lions NFL Week 15 Odds, Plays and Insights for December 19, 2021

 Lions stats and trends

-- Detroit has played 13 games, with eight wins against the spread.
+- Detroit has eight wins against the spread in 13 games this year.

-- The Lions have always covered the spread this season when underdogs by 12.5 points or more.
+- The Lions have been underdogs by 12.5 points or more two times this year and have covered the spread every time.

-- Detroit's games this season have eclipsed the over/under in 38.5% of its opportunities (five times in 13 games with a set point total).
+- Detroit's games this season have eclipsed the over/under five times in 13 opportunities (38.5%).

-- When Detroit puts up more than 19.5 points, it is 2-0 against the spread and 1-1 overall.
+- Detroit is 2-0 against the spread and 1-1 overall in games when it puts up more than 19.5 points.

-- Detroit is 3-2 against the spread and 1-4 overall when the team churns out over 321.6 yards.
+- In games that Detroit churns out over 321.6 yards, the team is 3-2 against the spread and 1-4 overall.

-- This year the Lions have 18 turnovers, five fewer than the Cardinals have takeaways (23).
+- The Lions have turned the ball over 18 times, five fewer times than the Cardinals have forced turnovers (23).

 Home and road insights

-- In six home games this season, Detroit has gone over the total three times.
+- In three of six home games this year, Detroit has gone over the total.

-- Arizona is unbeaten against the spread, and 7-0 overall, away from home.
+- Arizona is 7-0 overall, and unbeaten against the spread, on the road.

-- Arizona has gone over the total in four of seven away games this year.
+- This year, in seven road games, Arizona has hit the over four times.

 Powered by Data Skrive.